-The essential elements of a modern, successful website:
+The essential elements of a modern, successful website design:

 A mobile-friendly, responsive design that’s compatible with all modern browsers.

 Rich content that tells a story and enhances good, basic SEO.

 Secure with an SSL certificate (https) and software that protects you and your visitors.